YuskaWu/github-corner-element/README.md

 There is a [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) named `"svg"`, SVG element on the slot will be cloned and append into the SVG container inside shadow DOM.
 If you want to add additional SVG to draw something special, or you want to define SVG gradients, you can use the slot to do so.

-Here is an example to draw eyes on octocat(see live demo [here](https://yuskawu.github.io/github-corner-element/example#ex-slot-eyes)):
+Here is an example to draw eyes on octocat(see [live demo](https://yuskawu.github.io/github-corner-element/example#ex-slot-eyes)):

 ```html
 <github-corner>